arlaptiev/sk_mmwave/README.md

 # Signal Kinetics mmWave Kit

-This repository contains the code for interfacing the TI's IWR1443 mmWave radar sensor in real-time, connected via Ethernet, as well as the iPhone sensor data, connected wirelessly.
+This repository contains the code for interfacing the TI's IWR1443 mmWave radar sensor in real-time, connected via Ethernet, as well as the iPhone sensor data (camera + lidar + position), connected wirelessly.

-### useful utilities:
+### Useful utilities:
 - `python -m main` - starts the radar and phone nodes in continuous mode, prints the data to the console
 - `python -m record` - starts the radar and phone nodes in continuous mode, saves the data to a data/recordings/[recording start time]/[node name]/[timestamp].pkl file
 - `python -m live_fft` - plots the live FFT of the radar data, using matplotlib
 - `python -m live_fft_cv` - plots the live FFT of the radar data, using OpenCV

+### Object Detection Demo:

+- `python -m object_detection_demo` - demo script running the radar node and the phone node, detecting presence of an object inside a box on the table.

 ## RADAR NODE